Autumn in St Petersburg Russia - part of September, October, November - is by nature short, atmospheric, and very beautiful.

 "Nor spring nor summer beauty hath such grace, as I have seen in one autumnal face" - wrote John Donne, the English poet.

 That's true!
-The beauty and grace of the fall in St Petersburg Russia is unique.
+The beauty and grace of the fall in St. Petersburg Russia is unique.
 With

-autumn in St Petersburg is a magical time for many Russians, and for you too If you'll come!☺
+its autumnal colors and sense of newness and calmness in the air, autumn in St Petersburg is a magical time for many Russians, and for you too if you'll come!☺

 although there's less excitement around.